EverlastingBugstopper/avery-site/README.md

 [Clark Addis](clarkaddis.com) is a good friend of mine and a while back he made [ClarkTime](clarkaddis.com/get_hour) as an art project.
-I wanted to learn a bit about `cwebp` and `parallel`, and he took ~43,200 pictures for this project so I decided to port it to Workers Sites just for funsies.
+I wanted to learn a bit about `cwebp` and `parallel`, and he took ~43,200 pictures for this project so I decided to port it to my site just for funsies.
 This lives at [averyharnish.com/clarktime](https://averyharnish.com/clarktime).